Two dimensional integral representations via branches of the Bruhat-Tits tree: Branches and eigenvalues

-\begin{proof} In this case, the graph that naturally embeds into $\mathfrak{t}'$is the barycentric subdivision $\mathfrak{t}_b$ of $\mathfrak{t}$.
-It is proved as before that the Galois action has a unique invariant point in the path connecting the invariant points of the Moebius transformation corresponding to $\mathtt{r}$, and such point is the vertex $v$ that is closest to $\mathfrak{t}_b$.
-In this case, we can assume that the visual limits of the path are uniformizing parameters of the quadratic extensions, whence the vertex $w$ in $\mathfrak{t}_b$ that is closest to the path is a barycenter.
+\begin{proof} In this case, the graph that naturally embeds into $\mathfrak{t}'$ is the barycentric subdivision $\mathfrak{t}_b$ of $\mathfrak{t}$, as discussed before Lemma \ref{l61c}.
+It is proved as before that the Galois action has a unique invariant point in the path $\mathfrak{p}$ connecting the invariant points (visual limits) of the Moebius transformation corresponding to $\mathtt{r}$, and such invariant point is the vertex $v$ that is closest to $\mathfrak{t}_b$.
+In this case, by applying a transformation of the form $\mu(z)=az+b$, we can assume that the visual limits of the path are uniformizing parameters of the quadratic extensions, whence the vertex $w$ in $\mathfrak{t}_b$ that is closest to the path is the barycenter of an edge in $\mathfrak{t}$, which, with the assumption on the visual limits, would be the edge joining $v_0^{[0]}$ to $v_0^{[1]}$ in $\mathfrak{t}$.
 Let $\kappa$ be the distance from $v$ to $w$.

-Let $\mathfrak{H}$ be the ring of integers in $\mathfrak{L}_\nu=K_\nu[\mathtt{r}]\subseteq\mathbb{M}_2(K_\nu)$.
+Let $\mathfrak{H}$ be the ring of integers in $\mathfrak{L}_\nu=K_\nu[\mathtt{r}] \subseteq\mathbb{M}_2(K_\nu)$.
 Since $\mathcal{O}_{L_\omega}\mathfrak{H}$ is an order in $L_\omega[\mathtt{r}]$, then the maximal orders in $\mathbb{M}_2(L_\omega)$ containing $\mathfrak{H}$ correspond to a tubular neighborhood of the path.
 Therefore, the two maximal orders in $\mathbb{M}_2(K_\nu)$ containing it must corresponds to the endpoints of the edge in $\mathfrak{t}$ having $w$ as barycenter.
 It follows that a vertex, in $\mathfrak{t}$, is at distance $\omega\left(1-\frac ab\right)$ from the path, if and only if it lies at a distance $\omega\left(1-\frac ab\right)-\kappa$ from $w$, or equivalently, at a distance $\omega\left(1-\frac ab\right)-\kappa-1$ from one of the endpoints of the edge in $\mathfrak{t}$ having a $w$ as barycenter.
 This is a distance in $\mathfrak{t}'$, so to obtain the corresponding distance in $\mathfrak{t}$ we must divide by two.

 Now, fix a uniformizer $\pi_\omega\in L_\omega$, and let $\lambda=x+y\pi_\omega\in L_\omega$, with $x,y\in K_\nu$ be arbitrary.
 Note that $x$ and $y\pi_\omega$ have valuations with different parity.
 If $y\pi_\omega$ is dominant, then $x/\lambda$ has positive valuation, whence the relation